Jake Alu: Amateur career

 Alu was born and raised in the Hamilton Square section of Hamilton Township, Mercer County, New Jersey.
 Alu attended Princeton Day School in Princeton, New Jersey.
 During his senior year in 2015, Alu registered .523 batting average with three home runs and 18 runs batted in (RBIs) for the baseball team.
-He recorded recording his 100th hit on April 28, 2015.
+He recorded his 100th hit on April 28, 2015.

 Alu enrolled at Boston College as a business major in the Carroll School of Management and played college baseball for the Boston College Eagles.
 In 2016, as a freshman, Alu appeared in 10 games with .500 batting average, entering as a pinch runner eight times and a pinch hitter twice.
 As a sophomore in 2017, he played in 48 games, making 45 starts – 29 in left field, 10 at second base, five as the designated hitter and one shortstop.
 That year, Alu registered .331 with 23 RBIs.
 In 2017, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a Junior in 2018, Alu registered .216 batting average with two home runs and 19 RBIs.

 In 2019, Alu was named as a third team All-Atlantic Coast Conference performer at Boston College after he batted .343 with 40 RBIs.
 The same year, Alu also played in Atlantic Coast Conference baseball tournament.
 He graduated in 2019 with a degree in business management.